dkelly255/PP4-Fantasy-Football-Centre/README.md

 # Django Blog: README
-Django Blog is a Python & Django based web application that will allow users to browse, read, and comment on articles which cover many aspects and perspectives on the Django Web Development framework:
+Django Blog (Live deployment linked [here](https://p4-django-blog.herokuapp.com/)) is a Python & Django based web application that will allow users to browse, read, create their own account, and comment on articles covering key aspects and perspectives on the Django Web Development framework.
+Users can also choose to view and vote in opinion polls on important aspects of the site's content:

 ![Title](readme/amiresponsive.png)